-There are instances of people's career progression being hampered by an aggressor who is a hierarchical superior and gives the victim poor evaluations, doesn't invite them to committee meetings, team meetings or seminars, or prevents them from publishing their work, obtaining funding and accessing jobs.
+There are instances of people's career progression being hampered by an aggressor who is a hierarchical superior and gives the victim poor evaluations, doesn't invite them to committee meetings, team meetings or seminars, or prevents them from publishing their work, obtaining funding and accessing permanet or more senior jobs.
 This may lead the victim to change jobs, revise down their professional ambitions or completely abandon their academic career.